Trivaris/Trivnix/docs/formatting.md

 - Treat all oneliners as one block.
 - Separate multiline blocks in an attrset with a single blank line.

+Exception: Interleave oneliners with related blocks when it improves clarity.
+It's fine to split a group of oneliners and place some immediately before or after the multi-line blocks they conceptually belong to (e.g., values derived from a preceding `let` attrset or helpers sitting next to the block that uses them).
+Keep one blank line between multi-line blocks; keep related items close together even if that mixes styles.

 Example

 ```nix